 - Visit the venue

-Have a final visit and make sure everything is planned – the food and menu, setting, giving the final guest count, etc. If the venue has a wedding coordinator and you have opted for this service, this is the time to give them your final function sheet.
+Have a final visit and make sure everything is planned – the food and menu, setting, final guest count, etc. If the venue has a wedding coordinator and you have opted for this service, this is the time to give them your final function sheet.

 - Pay your suppliers